E-Waste More Information

 - Electronic Waste Recycling Workplace Safety — English (Prepared by CDPH)

 A hazardous waste is a waste with properties that make it potentially harmful to human health or the environment.
 A hazardous waste can be a solid, a liquid, or a contained gas.
 The criteria for classifying a waste as a hazardous waste are defined in federal and State regulations.
 A waste that appears on one of five regulatory lists or that exhibits one or more characteristics defined in regulations (toxicity, corrosivity, reactivity, and/or ignitability) is a hazardous waste.
-For more information on the definition of hazardous waste, please visit our Defining Hazardous Waste page.
+For more information on the definition of hazardous waste, please see our Defining Hazardous Waste page.

 California universal waste regulations (Chapter 23 of title 22) define an electronic device as “any electronic device that is identified as hazardous waste.”
 An electronic device that meets this definition can be managed under simple requirements as a universal waste.
 The person who decides to discard an electronic device is responsible for determining if the device is a hazardous waste, either by sending it to a laboratory for testing or by applying his or her knowledge of the waste.
 DTSCs Environmental Chemistry Laboratory (ECL) (formerly known as the Hazardous Materials Laboratory) has developed Standard Operating Procedures (SOPs) for testing e-waste to determine if it is hazardous waste.
-ECL has determined the concentrations of the regulated elements in various electronic products, which are summarized in the SB20 Report.
+ECL has determined the concentrations of the regulated elements in various electronic products, which are summarized in this report.

 Handlers who treat or recycle CRT materials or universal waste electronic devices are subject to inspection to verify their compliance with DTSC’s regulations.
 Typically, the inspection will occur between 30-45 days after submitting your notification.
 To facilitate efficient, thorough and consistent inspections, DTSC has developed a checklist that summarizes the requirements for various categories of handlers.
 The checklist reflects the requirements that were in effect at the time it was developed.
 We are providing it as guidance for handlers who treat or recycle e-waste, but they do not replace or supersede relevant statues and regulations.
 You should refer to the regulations themselves to determine the requirements that apply to you and to keep appraised of changes.